Program Directors

 (The complete pediatric dental examination)

-in the mouths of children other than caries and loose teeth.
-This program thoroughly covers all aspects of the pediatric dental examination including recognition of
+see in the mouths of children other than caries and loose teeth.
+This program thoroughly covers all aspects of the pediatric dental examination including recognition

 clinical and radiographic photographs illustrate the areas of discussion.